 A brain biopsy can help doctors diagnose brain illnesses, allowing them to devise treatment plans.
 Doctors usually order brain biopsies to determine whether a tumor is cancerous or benign.
-It can also be used to diagnose dementia-related disorders such as Alzheimer's disease or Creutzfeldt-Jakob disease.
-Inflammatory disorders and multiple sclerosis can also be identified with brain biopsies.
+It can also be ordered to confirm the diagnosis of Creutzfeldt-Jakob disease, a dementia-related disease.
+Inflammatory disorders and infections can also be identified through brain biopsy.

 Brain surgery is always risky, but needle and stereotactic biopsies are less invasive than open biopsies.
 They also have fewer complications.

 Sometimes, tests on the sampled tissue are inconclusive and the procedure must be repeated.
 Risks have been reduced with modern technology such as stereotactic equipment.